vijaidjearam/blog/_posts/2022-08-30-Factory-reset-partition.md

 WwanAutoSense=Disabled

 ```
-# For Backing up the Disk
+# For Backing up the Disk with clonezilla partition
-:warning: Clonezilla live cd was not able to detect the nvme disk in the dell, so use the following mode to backup
+⚠️ Clonezilla live cd was not able to detect the nvme disk in the dell, so use the following mode to backup

 To backup the disk boot the machine using  Linum mint live cd